Mark Geier: Medical licenses revoked

 On April 27, 2011, the Maryland State Board of Physicians suspended Geier's medical license as an "emergency action", saying he "endangers autistic children and exploits their parents by administering to the children a treatment protocol that has a known substantial risk of serious harm and which is neither consistent with evidence-based medicine nor generally accepted in the relevant scientific community".
 The board ruled that Geier misdiagnosed patients, diagnosed patients without sufficient tests, and recommended risky treatments without fully explaining the risks to the parents.
 They also ruled that he misrepresented his credentials, including during an interview with the board.
 Geier's lawyer, Joseph A. Schwartz III said the basis of the complaint was a "bona fide dispute over therapy", and hoped for a fair hearing to challenge the board's accusations.

 The suspension was reaffirmed in May 2011, and upheld on appeal in March 2012 after a full evidentiary hearing before the Office of Administrative Hearings in Maryland.
 Geier's licenses to practice medicine in the states of Washington, Virginia and California were suspended as well.
 In June 2012, Geier was charged with violation of the Maryland suspension by continuing to practice medicine without a license.
 In August 2012, Geier's license was formally revoked by the Maryland State Board of Physicians.
 On 5 November 2012, the Missouri Medical board and the Illinois Department of Financial and Professional Regulation revoked Geier's license, both citing action taken by the Maryland State Board of Physicians.
 On April 12, 2013, Geier's last medical license in the United States was revoked by the state medical board of Hawaii.

 In 2011, his son David was charged by the Maryland State Board of Physicians with practicing as a licensed physician when he only has a Bachelor of Arts degree in biology, and was fined $10,000 in July 2012.

 Lawsuit against Maryland Board of Physicians

 On December 21, 2012, a lawsuit was filed against the Maryland State Board of Physicians by Anne Geier.
 The claim made in case 371761-V was that a cease and desist order filed by the Maryland State Board of Physicians against Mark Geier, for prescribing medicine to his family after his license was suspended, was posted publicly on the Board's website disclosing their private medical information.
-The decision of the board was upheld on appeal.
+A court initially ordered the Board to pay the Geiers $2.5 million, but the judgment was overturned on appeal.